From Meteorology to Mitigation: Understanding Global Warming

 Please put your best effort into all of the assignments as you complete them.
 Grades will not be curved during or at the end of the semester.

 All course-related assignments, quizzes, and exams must be completed by the assigned date.
 Five percent (5%) of your grade for a course assignment will be subtracted for each day late.
 Late completions must be by prior arrangement.
+NOTE: Do not rely solely on the Canvas Calendar as some assignments may have multiple due dates that are not reflected in Canvas.

 Citation and Reference Style